stephansemerad/kiwi_weekend/README.md

 ## Search Flight Options based on csv files.

-Looking for PyCon CZ, I came over a interesting python gettogether from Kiwi.com <br>
-(https://code.kiwi.com/pythonweekend/), to be able to attend I have submitted below code.

 ## How to use

 Essentially from the directory you call it in the manner below,